garreeoke/knot/README.md

 * Without configMap
     * \# kubectl create -f knot_job_with_env.yaml

 After the job runs, the pod will still be available to look at the logs.
-Once you are done looking a the logs, delete the job.
+Once you are done looking at the logs, delete the job.

 ## VMware PKS Enterprise